 - a VMI IP address which allows easy access to the library’s electronic resources.

-Anyone with a VMI network account is strongly encouraged to use the VMI-Secure network.
+Anyone with a VMI network account is strongly encouraged to use the VMI-Sentinel network.

-In order to use the VMI-Secure network, you must install/set up the wireless network prior to connecting to it for the first time rather than simply clicking on VMI-Secure from the list of available networks.
+In order to use the VMI-Sentinel network, you must install/set up the wireless network prior to connecting to it for the first time rather than simply clicking on VMI-Sentinel from the list of available networks.
 (This does not apply to Mac OS X.)

 Preston Public is the preferred network for anyone who needs Wi-Fi access but does not have a VMI network account.
 The Preston Public wireless network is a public, unsecured network that allows access to the Internet and wireless printing.
 Electronic library resources are available only if you use the proxy server, which requires a VMI account.